-Firewall status, the load balancer must be configured so that all traffic from managed systems appears to Cisco TMS as coming directly from the managed systems and not from the NLB.
+Firewall status, the load balancer should be configured so that all traffic from managed systems appears to Cisco TMS as coming directly from the managed systems and not from the NLB.
+Alternatively you can choose to manually set your systems' connectivity status by setting: Administrative Tools > Configuration > Network Settings > Update System Connectivity for Systems to Manual.
+However we recommend leaving this setting as Automatic, rather than managing system connectivity manually.